google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Charging — AC + Solar Simultaneously

-The Delta 2 Max can charge from AC and solar at the same time.
+The Delta 2 Max can charge from AC and solar at the same time for its fastest possible recharge.

 AC Fast Charging

-The Delta 2 Max pulls up to 1,800W from a wall outlet, hitting 0-80% in 65 minutes and a full charge in 80 minutes.
-That's incredibly fast for a 2kWh battery.
+The Delta 2 Max pulls up to 1,800W from a wall outlet, hitting 80% in about 1.1 hours on AC alone.
+With combined AC and solar input, that drops to 43 minutes to 80% — exceptional for a 2kWh battery.

-"We charged from 0-100% in 82 minutes while simultaneously running a 400W load.
+"We charged from 0-100% in about 1 hour while simultaneously running a 400W load.
 The unit barely got warm."

 Solar Charging — Class-Leading